ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ```
 The default option is `right`.

-All aboves changes should be done in {@link module:core/editor/editorconfig~EditorConfig Editor config}.
+All aboves changes should be done in the {@link module:core/editor/editorconfig~EditorConfig editor config} file.

-There are also `CSS variables` dedicated to customize the style of the "Powered by CKEditor" logo.
+There a set of ready-made CSS variables available dedicated to customize the style of the "Powered by CKEditor" logo.

 ```css
 /*